June-Skeeter/GEOB270_Lab1_2021S1/Content/Part2.md

 * The First clinic was run by physicians and medical students who started each day with postmortem examinations.
 They then proceeded to the maternity, ward without washing their hands, where the students did vaginal examinations as part of their training (Loudon, 2013).
 * The Second clinic was run by midwives who generally had more sanitary practices (Varney & Thompson 2015).
 Midwives did not do postmortems or vaginal examinations (Loudon, 2013).

 In 1847, the new chief resident Ignaz Semmelweis suspected contagions from the cadavers were to blame.
 Semmelweis mandated hand washing and sanitizing instruments with a chlorine solution for both clinics.
 By 1848, the maternal mortality rate in both clinics fell to 1.3% (Loudon, 2013).
-Despite the overwhelming evidence in favor of sanitizing, Semmelweis' methods were ridiculed and he was replaced in 1849.
-Sanitizing fell out of practice at the hospital, and death rates began to rise again.
+Despite the overwhelming evidence in favor of sanitizing, these methods were rejected by the European medical community because they were in conflict with the Miasma theory.
+Semmelweis' was replaced in 1849, sanitizing fell out of practice, and death rates began to rise again.
-* Sanitation methods were rejected by the medical community in Europe because they were in conflict with the Miasma theory.
-  * Further, many physicians of the time were offended by the idea that they themselves were vectors for disease transmission because [*"a gentleman's hands are clean"*](https://en.wikipedia.org/wiki/Charles_Delucena_Meigs).
+* In the face of mounting evidence many doctors and public officials stubbornly refused to acknowledge that basic hygiene and sanitation could save lives.
+Some were attached to the Miasma theory.
+Some were offended by the idea that physicians themselves were vectors for disease transmission because [*"a gentleman's hands are clean"*](https://en.wikipedia.org/wiki/Charles_Delucena_Meigs).
+For many, it was probably a bit of both.

 <div style="overflow: hidden;
   padding-top: 56.25%;